Skip to content

 str | None: The first matching publisher found

-Source code in citation_report/publisher.py
+Source code in src/citation_report/publisher.py

 Python